 Virtual Yoga Therapy

-While all these benefits are exciting, with COVID-19 keeping us all at home, it might be harder to start or stay consistent in your yoga practice.
+While all these benefits are exciting, with the rise in remote work, it might be harder to start or stay consistent in your yoga practice.
 For those that are just starting out with yoga, it’s best to have a teacher to guide you.
-A teacher can make sure you are moving safely and correctly, to lower risk of injury.
+A teacher can make sure you are moving safely and correctly to lower the risk of injury.
 Even for experienced yoga students, practicing alone can be hard to do!
 Having your classmates nearby and a teacher guiding you through often makes staying consistent much easier.

 Virtual yoga is also accessible for anyone, anytime.
-So that makes it a great resource for those experiencing mental health issues such as depression, stress and anxiety during the COVID-19 pandemic.
-Virtual yoga can compliment EAP counseling for these types of issues.
+So that makes it a great resource for those experiencing mental health issues such as depression, stress, and anxiety.
+Virtual yoga can complement EAP counseling for these types of issues.
 Companies can even offer virtual yoga as a service to their employees, to help them deal with increased stress and anxiety so that they can get back to work feeling more focused and productive.
-This helps keep staff safe, healthy and working.
+This helps keep staff safe, healthy, and working.

-If you are looking for a way to help your employees with 24/7 customizable, proven financial, mental and physical wellness counseling, plus guided meditation and virtual yoga give us a call.
-We’re confident if you have an existing EAP, we can beat its utilization, while providing better care for your team.
+If you are looking for a way to help your employees with 24/7 customizable, proven financial, mental, and physical wellness counseling, plus guided meditation and virtual yoga give us a call.
+We’re confident if you have an existing EAP, we can beat its utilization while providing better care for your team.